sgfernandes/Loadshift/README.md

-# Accuracy of houlry energy predictions for demand flexibility applications
+# Accuracy of hourly energy predictions for demand flexibility applications

 This repository contains code for the hourly predictive accuracy of multiple baseline models.